 311. Paid Employment.
-Service personnel may undertake paid civilian employment:
+SP may undertake paid civilian employment:

-a. during Terminal Leave subject to the provisos relating to employment in an operational theatre, dress & reputation requirements, and CO's permission as contained within single Service direction6.
+a. during Terminal Leave subject to the provisos relating to employment in an operational theatre, dress & reputation requirements, and CO's permission as contained within single Service direction7.

 - b. during Annual Leave, with their CO's permission. - c. during off duty periods, with their CO's permission.